wlg1/wlg1.github.io/notion/expms/Experimental Records/Interpret Attention Head Circuits of Comparison In/Modify copy circuits code.md

 Eg) Subject S is “mary”, so finds the index of mary.
 This gives the logit of mary for the prompt sequence

+- In a transformer, why does logits have size [batch_size, seq_length, vocab_size]?
+Why for every batch, for every token in an input is there a logit for every token?

+    The model aims to predict the probability distribution over all possible tokens at each position in the sequence.
+This allows the model to capture the relationships between tokens and generate the most likely token at each position.

+- Why for each position?
+Doesn't the model just need to predict the next token?
+How does it uses these logits for each token?

+    I’m guessing it has to do with attention.
+We still need scores for every token so they can be put through the QK and OV matrices at future layers.

 - Modify the following to check if "short" appears in top logits instead of the subject or IO:

     GPT fails to do this correctly.
 Too big of a step to understand how to do it all correctly; try more gradual changes